devmiano/pizzark/README.md

 ## BDD

 > The web application will require the user to input a pizza option, a crust option and a range of toppings from our menu.
-> The application then outputs a personal message to the user indicating their name in the message in a sidebar.
+> The application then outputs the tpizza options, type and also outputs all pizza options.
+> If the user wants the pizzas delivered a fee is also added to the total amount.

 ---